What every driver and passenger needs to know about Michigan’s No-Fault Insurance

 - Michigan vehicle accidents: automobile, truck or motorcycle

-- Michigan residents with no-fault insurance coverage
+- Michigan residents and non-residents with Michigan no-fault insurance coverage

 Here’s why having a Michigan no-fault connection matters.